Bruno Richard Hauptmann: Trial

-His trial was dubbed the "Trial of the Century", while Hauptmann was named "The Most Hated Man in the World".
+Hauptmann's trial was dubbed the "Trial of the Century", while he was named "The Most Hated Man in the World".

 Evidence against Hauptmann included: $14,600 of the ransom money found in his garage; testimony alleging handwriting and spelling similarities to that found on the ransom notes; testimony that lumber used in constructing the ladder probably originated in Hauptmann's house; Condon's address and telephone number found written on the inside of one of Hauptmann's closets; and what appeared to be a hand-drawn sketch of a ladder found in one of Hauptmann's notebooks.
 Experts retained by the defense were never called to testify.

+The trial began on January 3, 1935 and lasted until February 13.
 During the trial, Hauptmann was identified as the man who received the ransom money, the man who had spent some of the ransom gold certificates, and as a man seen near the Lindbergh home on the day of the kidnapping.
 He had been absent from work on the day of the ransom payment and had quit his job two days later.

 Hauptmann's attorney, Edward J. Reilly, argued that the evidence against Hauptmann was entirely circumstantial, as no reliable witness had placed Hauptmann at the scene of the crime, nor were his fingerprints found on the ladder, the ransom notes, or anywhere in the nursery.

-Hauptmann was convicted, however, and immediately sentenced to death.
-His appeals failed, though his execution stayed twice while New Jersey Governor Harold G. Hoffman reviewed the case.
+However, Hauptmann was convicted and immediately sentenced to death.
+His appeals failed, though his execution was stayed twice while New Jersey Governor Harold G. Hoffman reviewed the case.